Water Treatment Plant, Amherst, MA

 UV reactor for pilot test

-Pilot testing is being conducted by Blueleaf, Inc. as a sub-consultant to Tata & Howard, Inc. Pilot testing is scheduled for completion in September 2017.
+Pilot testing is being conducted by Blueleaf, Inc. as a sub-consultant to Tata & Howard, Inc. Pilot testing was completed in 2017.

 Funding Assistance for WWTF Upgrade in Lyndon, VT